Seattle & Bellevue Alarm FAQ

 A security alarm system is an important part of your home security plan.
-Contact Absolute Security Alarms If you would like to add a question or suggestion, so that you can share it with our visitors in the future.
-Check back often as this list will grow rapidly with the great ideas & questions from security-conscious contributers from all over the world.
+Contact Absolute Security Alarms if you would like to add a question or suggestion, so that you can share it with our visitors in the future.
+Check back often as this FAQ list will grow rapidly with the great ideas & questions from security-conscious contributors from all over the world.

-Yes the feature you are looking to re-activate is called the “Chime” feature.
+Yes, the feature you are looking to re-activate is called the “Chime” feature.
 You can turn it on and off at will.
 Many people like to leave it on all the time.
-Most systems are set to toggle by simply pushing the “Chime” button and holding it for two seconds till you hear the beeps.
+Most systems are set to toggle by simply pushing the “Chime” button and holding it for two seconds until you hear the beeps.
 If this works it would be the same to de-activate it.

 I implore you to read our articles and Q&A’s about monitoring your system.
 This feature is not to protect your property, as that’s what insurance is for.
 It is there to protect you and yours at the worst possible time of your lives and many people just like you regret waiting for an event to happen before activating monitoring, so they will be protected in the future.
 Experts feel that a system without monitoring is like a door without a lock.